sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 You can create large projects that represent a wide range of scenarios.
 You can also create several smaller projects and merge the results into one package.

+>[!NOTE]
-**Note**  For ARM64 Desktop testing, you might need to create multiple projects to form a complete submission package based on the scenario under test.
+> For ARM64 Desktop testing, you might need to create multiple projects to form a complete submission package based on the scenario under test.
 See [Step 2: Install Client on the test system(s)](#step-2) for scenario explanation.
 For Scenarios that require both Native and Emulated x86 mode, each mode will need its own project with the appropriate client systems.